Chidieze/lannisterpay-chidi/README.md

 # LannisterPay

+## Deployment

+API is being deployed on digital ocean, check this url https://lannisterpay-chidi-okiff.ondigitalocean.app/
 ## About

 Implement a transaction payment splitting service (TPSS).
 The service is meant to calculate the amount due to one or more split payment "entities" as well as the amount left after all splits have been computed.